Launch Date Announced đ The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Another example of Bill Watterson expressing his disdain for television.

-Cal L. about 1 month ago
+Cal L. 2 months ago

 My wife calls the local news âthe Murder News.â